-Histogram Consider first the distribution of of the normalized estimates Z, shown by the histogram in the left panel of Figure 9.
-This histogram is somewhat suggestive of jumps in the density $f_Z(\cdot)$ around the cutoffs -1.96, 0, and 1.96, and thus of corresponding jumps of the publication probability $p(\cdot)$ at the same cutoffs; these jumps seem less pronounced than in our previous applications, however.
+Histogram Consider first the distribution of the normalized estimates Z, shown by the histogram in the left panel of Figure 9.
+This histogram is somewhat suggestive of jumps in the density $f_Z(\cdot)$ around the cutoffs -1.96, 0, and 1.96, and thus of corresponding jumps in the publication probability $p(\cdot)$ at the same cutoffs; these jumps seem less pronounced than in our previous applications, however.

 Results from meta-study specifications For this application we do not have any replication estimates, and so move directly to our meta-study specifications.
-The right panel of Figure 9 plots the joint distribution of X, the estimated elasticity of employment with respect to decreases in the minimum wage, and the standard error $\sigma$ in the Wolfson and Belman (2015) data.
+The right panel of Figure 9 plots the joint distribution of X, the estimated elasticity of employment with respect to decreases in the minimum wage, and the standard error σ in the Wolfson and Belman (2015) data.

-As a first check, we run meta-regressions as discussed in section 3.3, clustering standard errors at the study-level.
-A regression of X on $\sigma$ yields a slope of 0.406 with a standard error of 0.369.
-A regression of Z on $1/\sigma$ yields an intercept of 0.343 with a standard error of 0.281.
-Both of these estimates are indicative of selection favoring results finding a negative effect of minimum wages on employment, but neither allows us to reject the null of no selection at conventional significance levels.
+As a first check, we run meta-regressions as discussed in section 3.3, clustering standard errors by study.
+A regression of X on σ yields a slope of 0.408 with a standard error of 0.372.
+A regression of Z on $1/\sigma$ yields an intercept of 0.343 with a standard error of 0.283.
+Both of these estimates suggest selection favoring results finding a negative effect of minimum wages on employment, but neither allows us to reject the null of no selection at conventional significance levels.